zinrai/loqui/README.md

 - Converting human-friendly time formats to RFC3339 automatically
 - Showing only available options at each step
 - Sensible defaults - just press Enter to skip optional features
-- Generating the correct `logcli` command for you
+- Generating the correct `logcli` command or executing it directly with `-exec`

 ## Installation